International court backs Somalia in sea dispute with Kenya - KESQ

 Associated Press

 NAIROBI, Kenya (AP) — The International Court of Justice has sided with Somalia in its dispute with neighboring Kenya over a maritime boundary in a case affecting territory potentially rich in oil and gas.
-The ruling by the United Nations’ highest court is legally binding, though the court has no enforcement powers.
-The court rejected Kenya’s claim of the maritime boundary it sought, saying Kenya had not consistently maintained it.
-But the court rejected Somalia’s pursuit of reparations after the country alleged that some of Kenya’s maritime activities had violated its sovereignty.
+The United Nations’ highest court rejected Kenya’s claimed maritime boundary, saying the country had not consistently maintained it.
+But the court also rejected Somalia’s pursuit of reparations from its allegation that some of Kenya’s maritime activities had violated its sovereignty.
 Kenya last week said it would not recognize the court’s judgment.
+The ruling handed down on Tuesday is legally binding, but the International Court of Justice has no enforcement powers